mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 ##### New Features
 - Added a **Feature Replacement Modifer** that allows replacement of a vector feature at a given Latitude,Longitude with a supplied prefab.
 Enables replacing a procedurally generated building at a given Latitude,Longitude with a custom 3D model.
 - Texturing Style dropdown now allows users to select from prepackaged texture styles or custom, which allows for user-defined texturing.
+- Mesh and GameObject modifiers can now be created and added to AbstractMap via `Add New` buttons.
 ##### Improvements
 - Improvements to UV mapping for side walls of extruded polygons when using atlas textures.
 Enables better handling of leftover areas when creating columns.
 ##### Bug Fixes